FLSA Overtime: Everything You Need to Know

-When a FLSA claim is filed, employees may receive recoveries in the form of compensation for:
+When an FLSA claim is filed, employees may receive compensation for:

-- Off the clock work like work completed during lunch, work completed at home, or work that takes before or after an employee's regularly scheduled hours.
+- Off the clock work such as work completed during lunch, work completed at home, or work that takes place before or after an employee's regularly scheduled hours.

 The FLSA defines a workweek as seven consecutive days, and the typical overtime threshold is 40 hours.
-Any time an employee spends on work related activities constitutes work time.
-An employer that does not want an employee to perform work that would qualify under FLSA rules must prevent their employee from working.
+Any time an employee spends on work-related activities constitutes work time.
+An employer who does not want an employee to perform work that would qualify under FLSA rules must prevent their employee from working.
 Employers cannot benefit from employee work without providing them compensation due under the FLSA.

 Time spent on training is considered work time if the training takes place during an employee's regular shift.
 Time spent traveling to and from work does not count as work time, even if it takes longer than normal or takes place in a work vehicle.
 Similarly, meal breaks do not count as work time if they last a minimum of 30 minutes, and the employee performs no work during this time period.

-The FLSA allows for a sleep time exclusion of as much as eight hours for employees that work shifts 24 hours or longer.
+The FLSA allows for a sleep time exclusion of as much as eight hours for employees who work shifts of 24 hours or longer.
 However, there must be an agreement between the employer and employee, as well as a sleep facility, for this exclusion to be granted.